civilblur/youlag/README.md

 </h1>

 ## About
-"Youlag: Theme and Video Extension for [FreshRSS](https://freshrss.org/)" provides a video-focused browsing experience for your RSS subscriptions.
+Youlag for FreshRSS delivers a video-focused browsing experience for your YouTube RSS feed, featuring a sleek theme and enhanced features.

-This opinionated theme and extension is best for video feeds but may still work with regular content.
-Feel free and set up a separate FreshRSS instance if needed.
+This an opinionated way of browsing FreshRSS.
+Feel free and set up a separate instance for your video feeds if needed.

 ## Features